redpanda-data/connect/website/docs/components/buffers/memory.md

 ### `batch_policy.condition`

-`object` A [condition](/docs/components/conditions/about) to test against each message entering the batch, if this condition resolves to `true` then the batch is flushed.
+A [condition](/docs/components/conditions/about) to test against each message entering the batch, if this condition resolves to `true` then the batch is flushed.

+Type: `object`
+Default: `{"static":false,"type":"static"}`

 ### `batch_policy.processors`

-`array` A list of [processors](/docs/components/processors/about) to apply to a batch as it is flushed.
+A list of [processors](/docs/components/processors/about) to apply to a batch as it is flushed.
 This allows you to aggregate and archive the batch however you see fit.
 Please note that all resulting messages are flushed as a single batch, therefore splitting the batch into smaller batches using these processors is a no-op.

+Type: `array`
+Default: `[]`

 ```yaml
 # Examples